dbisu/pico-ducky/README.md

 1. Download [CircuitPython for the Raspberry Pi Pico](https://circuitpython.org/board/raspberry_pi_pico/). *Updated to 7.0.0

-2. Plug the device into a USB port.
+2. Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named `RPI-RP2`.

 3. Copy the downloaded `.uf2` file to the root of the Pico (`RPI-RP2`).
 The device will reboot and after a second or so, it will reconnect as `CIRCUITPY`.